Horsh Beirut: History

 Today, Horsh Beirut is a 0.3 km2 triangular park at the southern border of the city limited by Omar Beyhum Street, 22 November Avenue, Abdelnasser Avenue and National Museum of Beirut (Musée national de Beyrouth).

-It lies along the axis of the old airport road amidst areas of Mazraa, Tarik el-Jdideh, Qasqas, Sabra, Ghobeyri, Shiyah, Furn el-Shebak, and Badaro while it is separated from Ras el-Nabaa by the Beirut Hippodrome.

 The park, or Horsh Beirut, has been reconstructed after the end of the Lebanese Civil War and it has been closed for the general public for about 25 years.
 Lebanese citizens had to apply for a permission and only have chances to get one if they are older than 35 years.
 At the same time there have been reports of Western foreigners getting permission while applications by Lebanese were rejected.
 Beirut residents have repeatedly protested against the denial of access to the park including the unequal access policies for Western and non-Western park visitors.
-However, it ended up being reopened to the public by the governor of Beirut, Ziad Chebib, on September 3, 2015, in what was considered a victory for civil society after constantly demanding its reopening to all Lebanese citizens.
+However, it ended up being reopened to the public by the governor of Beirut, Ziad Chebib, on September 3, 2015.